SynBioDex/pySBOL3/docs/getting_started.rst

 For more information on using ontology terms with pySBOL3, see: `Using Ontology Terms <ontology.html>`_.

 ------------------------------------------
-Adding and Getting Objects from a Document
+Adding, Finding, and Getting Objects from a Document
 ------------------------------------------

 In some cases a developer may want to use SBOL objects as intermediate data structures in a computational biology workflow.
 In this case, the user is free to manipulate objects independently of a Document.
 However, if the user wishes to write out a file with all the information contained in their object, they must first add it to the Document.
 This is done using the ``add`` method.